plasma-umass/doppio/README-ARTIFACT.md

 The Emscripten demo (in the `emscripten` subdirectory of the demo folder) demonstrates the following:

 - A C++ application that has been ported to Emscripten is able to use the Doppio file system without any changes.
-- The Doppio file system integrates into the Emscripten environment, giving unmodified C++ programs access to browser persistent storage through the file system.
+- The Doppio file system integrates seamlessly into the Emscripten environment.
-- Using the Doppio file system, the Emscripten does not need to preload the entire file system into memory prior to execution.
+- Using the Doppio file system, Emscripten does not need to preload the entire file system into memory prior to execution.
 Instead, it is able to load files as the application requests them.

+§2.1 explains some of the limitations of Emscripten's approach to bringing C++ applications to the web, and §7.2 explains this evaluation.

 The C++ application in question is an Emscripten port of the open source game [Me and My Shadow](http://meandmyshadow.sourceforge.net/).